WE LOST ANNEKA

 The blood was Annekas, but there was no report about whose fingerprints were found on the knife,

 and no indication that the knife was ever even tested.

-That means that AFTER she received the incisions from the steak knife,
+One is that AFTER she received the incisions from the steak knife,

 she cleaned up, changed her clothes,

 and wrapped her bloody clothes in a plastic bag to keep them from ruining the seat and carpet of her car.

 That is NOT consistent with a suicide attempt.

 Another is that an attacker mysteriously placed her bloodied clothes in a plastic bag.

 Her neck and back were broken WHILE SHE WAS STILL ALIVE.

 There is no access to the ocean from the scenic outlook,